cityofsomerville/Somerville_Daily_Dashboard/README.md

 Analyzes data and makes dynamic charts, graphs, and maps for http://www.somervillema.gov/dashboard/daily.html

 ## Idea
 Basically, this crunches the data and 'knits' it into an HTML file using knitr.
 The HTML relies on highcharts for the charts and leaflet for the maps.
-Also, it uploads the HTML and geojson files to our production server.
+Also, it uploads the HTML and geojson files to our production server

 For the theory and another working example, see http://danielphadley.com/How-To-Dashboard-R/